Functional fitness exercises train muscles to help you do everyday activities…

 This type of training, properly applied, can make everyday activities easier, reduce your risk of injury and improve your quality of life.

-Functional exercise training may be especially beneficial as part of a comprehensive program for older adults to improve balance, agility and muscle strength, and reduce the risk of falls.
+Specifically for adults to improve balance, agility and muscle strength, and reduce the risk of falls.

 What are examples of functional fitness exercises?

-Multifaceted physical movements found in activities such as tai chi and Pilates involve varying combinations of resistance and flexibility training that can help build functional fitness.
+Multifaceted physical movements found in activities like tai chi and Pilates involve varying combinations of resistance.

 Other examples of specific functional fitness movements that use multiple joints and muscles include:

-Multi-directional lunges
+• Multi-directional lunges

-Standing bicep curls
+• Standing bicep curls

-Step-ups with weights
+• Step-ups with weights

-Multi-directional lunges prepare your body for common activities, such as vacuuming and yard work.
+Multi-directional lunges prepare your body for common activities.

-To do a lunge, you keep one leg in place and step out with the other leg — to the front, back or side — until your knee reaches a 90-degree angle and your rear knee is parallel to the floor.
+To do a lunge, you keep one leg in place and step out with the other leg to the front, back or side…

 Functional fitness training for sports…